loomio/loomio-docs/user_manual/src/groups/starting_a_group/index.md

 ![](Groups.png#width-50)

 Groups are all about people.
-So it is advisable to think about the people you are going to invite;
+So let's think about the people you are going to invite;
 - Who are they?
 - What is the purpose of your group?
 - What work are you going to do together?